motis-project/motis-page/_posts/2023-05-15-new-motis-core.markdown

 - Furthermore, the `schedule.raw` intermediate format got eliminated which speeds up the loading of data significantly.
 Additionally, it saves a lot of memory because previously the `schedule.raw` had to be loaded into memory when building the routing graph - which more than double the memory requirements of MOTIS in many cases.

 The following graphs show the memory usage of the old model and the new model.
-As we can see on the scales (50GB vs 5GB), the new data model is roughly 10x more efficient.
+As we can see on the scales (50GB vs 5GB), the new data model is roughly **10x more efficient**.

 ### Memory usage of the old data model